A-G-D/lua-boolexpr/doc/0_api-reference.md

 ## Interface

-This is the interface for functions passed to the constructors:
+This is the interface for functions passed to the constructors.
+Arguments are passed into the function upon evaluation.

 ```Lua
 function ([self [, reverse [, ...]]))
 ```